thecogworks/Cogworks.Essentials/README.md

 ## About <a name = "about"></a>

-BE universal essentials (.NET Standard).
+Backend universal essentials (.NET Standard).

 ## Usage <a name="usage"></a>